Hyde Park Jazz Festival 2013

 Check out pictures from last year’s Jazz Festival on Flickr.

 Dining & Entertainment

 Great jazz and great food go together and in Hyde Park and at the Jazz Festival we have an abundance of both.
-The 2011 Jazz Fest saw an expansion of the food and beverage vendors on the Midway and many of the jazz venues also included dining options.
+The 2013 Jazz Fest will see an expansion of the food and beverage vendors on the Midway and many of the jazz venues also included dining options.
 And, as always, there is a wide variety of cuisines from throughout the Hyde Park neighborhood.
 Learn more about the many dining options in Hyde Park here.

 The majority of the jazz festival venues are located in close proximity to each other.
 Festival attendees are encouraged to park and then walk to the venues of interest.
 The Midway Plaisance South served as the transportation hub for the festival.
 Parking is available in the Ellis Avenue Parking Garage, at the south-east corner of 55th street and Ellis Avenue.

 In 2013 Festival shuttles will transport attendees to all venues free of charge before, during and after all performances.
 For more information on how to get to Hyde Park and where to park, visit the Transportation section of this web site.